oddvalue/laravel-drafts/README.md

 $posts = Post::current()->get();
 ```

-You can implement a preview mode for your frontend by calling the `current` scope when fetching records.

 #### Revisions

 Every time a record is updated a new row/revision will be inserted.
 The default number of revisions kept is 10, this can be updated in the published config file.